 Why it’s important: If customers have already browsed for an item, done their research, and considered buying an item, they are unlikely to search for it again.
 Even if they are interested, they are less likely to come back and repeat that process.

 If you offer discount or promo codes to customers, you want to make them easy to input on your checkout page.
 You need to be careful about how you handle this, as you don’t want it to be too obvious for users without a code.
 Customers that don’t have a discount code and see an area to input one may go searching for a discount code.

 Why it’s important: Customers that have a discount code will expect it to be easy to enter.
 Make it prominent for customers that need it but not too obvious that other customers are discouraged about the price they are getting.

 After a customer completes a purchase, follow up with a post-purchase order notification and thank you.
-Most commonly sent via email, this will summarize the details of the order, including the subtotal, additional costs (shipping and taxes), item count, item details, final total, and any other information the customer may need.
-This is also a great place to thank them for choosing your service and to offer them the option to register.
+Most commonly sent via email, this will summarize the details of the order, including the subtotal, additional costs (shipping and taxes), item count, item details, final total, delivery estimates, and any other information the customer may need.
+This is also a great place to thank them for choosing your service.
+For guests or one-time buyers, offer them the option to register.